Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Preliminaries

-The trust region in \eqref{eq:on_trust_tv} bounds the magnitude of the penalty term in \eqref{eq:on_pilb_tv}, limiting the worst-case performance decline at every update.
-Therefore, we say that on-policy algorithms based on the trust region update in \defref{def:on_update} deliver \emph{approximate} policy improvement guarantees.
+Therefore, we say that on-policy algorithms based on the trust region update in \eqref{eq:on_trust_tv} deliver \emph{approximate} policy improvement guarantees.
 In addition, practical deep RL implementations of this update introduce additional approximations through the use of sample-based estimates.

-The difference between popular on-policy algorithms is primarily due to how they approximately solve the optimization problem in \defref{def:on_update}.
-PPO applies a TV distance trust region via a clipping mechanism, while TRPO and VMPO instead consider forward and reverse KL divergence trust regions, respectively.
-These related trust regions guarantee that the TV distance trust region in \eqref{eq:on_trust_tv} is satisfied, as shown in the following result.